borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 It takes as argument:

-- `table`, in the project the spreadsheet table to-be-divided
+- a table

 - `first`, `last` and `step`.
 The goal is to slice the table from a certain index to another specified index, and at a described interval

-Notice how in the for loop, the loop includes default values, in case `first`, `last`, `step` are left undefined.
+Notice how the loop includes default values, in case `first`, `last`, `step` are left undefined.

 ```lua
 for i = first or 1, last or #table, step or 1 do